sentient88/GetdataProject/README.md

 - Remove "(" and ")" characters.
 For e.g. tBodyAccMag-mean()

-- This will re-label the data set from Step 3 to have descriptive variable names
+- The above points will re-label the data set from Step 3 to have descriptive variable names

 - Note: The resulting variable names are very long and hence may not be easy for human reading.
 However, they are more descriptive than the original form which would meet the project requirements.

+- Note: It is generally not recommended to have symbols in the variable names

 - Note: Reference is taken from the lecture material "04_01_editingTextVariables" which recommends that the names of variables should be (i) all lower case, (ii) descriptive, and (iii) not have underscores or dots or white spaces

-- Note: Please refer to CodeBook.md for a full description of each variable
+- Note: Please refer to CodeBook.md for a full description of each variable name